galderz/fibula-show/2406-team/README.md

 java -jar target/benchmarks.jar MyFirst -f 1 -i 1 -wi 1 -r 1 -w 1 -prof perf:events=branches,instructions
 ```

-JMH shows more branches and more instructions
+JMH shows more branches and more instructions,
-, but the number of operations executed is higher
+but the number of operations executed is higher.
-.

 It's hard to see the issue from just looking at this data.

-To find more meaningful data
+To find more meaningful data,
-, normalize the counters to the number of operations executed
+normalize the counters to the number of operations executed.
-.

 JMH has the `perfnorm` profiler that does exactly that.

 From the `jmh` folder:
 ```shell